-The next step is to get ready to train!
+The next step: get ready to foster!

 We've found a forever home for your foster greyhound!